rslijp/json-stub/README.md

 **Application runs on:** http://localhost:8080
 **REST API documentation:** http://localhost:8080/swagger/

-# Results

-**A new(additional) API runs on:** http://localhost:9080

-Two calls are made and an aggregate is made of all available data.
-- One retrieves an aggregate result based on the id

-  **Example call for id:** http://localhost:9080/by-id/0001
--  The second call retrieves multiple aggregate results based on the grantee

-   **Example call for user:** http://localhost:9080/by-user/Super%20duper%20employee
-- Check style is added
-- And unit tests

 # Exercise!
   - Build a REST API presenting aggregated information from different services